Privacy by Design: How re;file labs Uses WASM and Rust to Keep Your Files Local

 1. Why Server-Side Processing Is a Privacy Risk

-That seems fine at first, but each step introduces risk.
-Uploaded files can be stored, logged, or intercepted.
-Even when services claim to delete files automatically, there's no reliable way to verify it.
+Uploaded files can be stored, logged, or intercepted at multiple points.
+Even services that claim automatic deletion have no reliable way to verify it for users.

-- Sensitive documents (contracts, IDs, invoices) being processed remotely
+- Sensitive documents (contracts, IDs, invoices) processed on third-party infrastructure

 2. Local Processing: Everything Happens in Your Browser with WASM

-At the core of re;file labs is a local-first architecture powered by WebAssembly (WASM).
-Instead of sending files to a distant server, we compile highly optimized Rust libraries directly to WASM and run them securely in your browser's sandbox.
+The core of re;file labs is a local-first architecture built on WebAssembly (WASM).
+Instead of sending files to a server, we compile Rust libraries to WASM and run them inside your browser's sandbox.

 This means: